 In terms of the entire test, the Reading section is the third section you do, right after you have a break.
 This can be really good timing, as the first two sections get you warmed up and then you have a quick break to refresh and refocus.

-Just like the order of sections, the Reading is consistent in what kinds of passages it presents to you.
+Just like the order of sections, the ACT Reading section is consistent in what kinds of passages it presents to you.
 Let's take a look at the subject areas from which the passages are taken.

 Types of Passages